I Saved Myself with a Potion!: Light novel

 Written by Akira Iwafune, I Saved Myself with a Potion!: Life in Another World was initially serialized on the user-generated novel publishing website Shōsetsuka ni Narō from April 10, 2014, to September 21, 2024.
 It was later acquired by Shufunotomo who began publishing the series with illustrations by Sunaho Tobe under their Hero Bunko light novel imprint on April 27, 2015, with eleven volumes released as of September 29, 2025.

+In December 2025, Hanashi Media announced that they had licensed the series for English publication.